peidong-hu/spring-boot2-aws/README.md

-# Restful API with Swagger-UI to Manage AWS Ec2 Fleet
+# Restful API with Swagger-UI to Manage AWS Ec2 Fleet Built on Springboot2 in Java 8

 ## Features

-##### 1. Integrate with Terraform to use EC2 fleets as the way of provisioning VMs for the deployment
+##### 0. Integrate with Terraform to use EC2 fleets as the way of provisioning VMs for the deployment.

+##### 1. Dry-run as default option in fleet POST api call, user can inspect the terraform plan result in api response to decide if will issue a wet-run.

 ##### 2. Provisioned EC2 fleets have 80% spot and 20% on-demand instances